|7x10 paperback 412 pages 2 books in

 they try, illustrates my Big Idea: what you see is what you are.
 It has to do with the nature of the objects.
 Observe these pictures.
 If you place some

 objects in the sun, such as a candle, an ice cream cone or a snowman, they soften, melt and become useless.
-Yet others, such as grapes, raisins, plums,
+Yet others, such as grapes, raisins,

-destroyed by it?
+others are destroyed by it?
 Because of the nature of the objects.
 What we see is what we are.

 To use a similar example, observe the magnet.
 It has an invisible force that draws certain objects unto itself, while other objects can remain